altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 ~He was pretty sure they had coffee...~
-~Or at least the ability to make coffee in the back of the plane.~ }
+~Or at least the ability to make coffee.~
+'somewhere in the back of the plane.'
+}
 {
 %%%%